 The shift from reactive problem solving in education to potentiality is what excited me most

 about the Master of Applied Positive Psychology.
-I have had the opportunity of working with over 140 schools, nationally and overseas since 2016 co-creating this and embedding wellbeing science
+I have had the opportunity of working with over 140 schools, nationally and overseas since 2016 co-creating this and embedding wellbeing science across their communities.

 Q: During your studies, did you undertake any extra-curricular activities?